zricky2/stockeduwebsite/README.md

 You will need to download XAMPP in order to run the code because a server is required to run the php code.
 It also provides database to hold user information and messages for a chat room used to exchange stock info.
 SQL will be used to access information from the database.

 If you are unfamiliar with backend or server side development then you should learn more about it in order to understand the code.
 PHP will be used to connect to the database.
-Javascript will used for AJAX purposes.
+You can use Node.js instead of PHP instead if you want, but PHP is esier to pick up if are new to both.
+Javascript will used for AJAX (Asynchronous JavaScript and XML is a set of web development techniques using many web technologies on the client side to create asynchronous web applications.) purposes.
+AJAX is used so you can make request to the backend without reloading the page.
+You can incorporate JQuery (JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation, and Ajax.) into the project, it is not necessary.

+If you don't like to use these languages, then you can use your preferred language as a substitute as long as you can translate the code over to your preferred language.
+React.js can be a preferred way of writing but it will take more skill and expereince with JS if you want to develop with react.js.

 Make sure to put all of your code inside the htdocs folder in order for the project to run.